 - Station 19: JOC Construction NTP was issued January 22, 2024.
 DPW-BUF was contacted to review the trees on the SFFD property adjacent to the fire station.
 BUF commented that one large tree is not healthy and should be removed.
-A fee proposal has been approved for tree removal, which will allow design modification to the generator slab and fence enclosure to improve the layout.
-In September, the contractor informed the team of a four-month generator lead time delay, with a delivery date anticipated in April 2025. - FS 14: In March 2024, SFFD agreed to a DPW-BOA proposal for project re-initiation and criteria generation/concept validation of a redesign that will propose utilizing a ground-mounted, fuel hand-filled generator in lieu of the current design calling for a roof-mounted, fuel piped generator.
-A pre-application meeting to discuss redesign with fire marshal is scheduled for late October 2024.
-If manual fuel-filling is approved, the redesign is expected to greatly reduce project cost.
+DPW-BUF completed tree pruning and removal of one unhealthy large tree, which will allow design modification to the generator slab and fence enclosure to improve the layout.
+In September, the contractor informed the team of a four-month generator lead time delay, with a delivery date anticipated in April 2025, although equipment lead times continue to increase.
+Load banks are now increasing lead times.
+In March, SFFD was informed that deletion of the load bank would allow the generator installation to proceed in May 2025 with a savings of approximately \$9.4K.
+SFFD has opted to keep the load bank and the delayed installation to November 2025, at the earliest. - FS 14: A pre-application meeting to discuss redesign with fire marshal took place in October 2024.
+Manual fuel-filling was approved allowing BOA to undertake a redesign to simplify the project.
+The redesign is expected to greatly reduce project cost.
+A document review with BOA will be scheduled in late March.